Living with Chronic Pain

 How Is Chronic Pain Diagnosed?

-- When did your pain start?
+- When did the pain begin?

-- What does your pain feel like?
+- What does the pain feel like?

-- Where is your pain located?
+- Where is the pain located?

-- What pain treatments have your tried?
+- What pain treatments have been tried?
+Did they help?